PacoValen/SeleniumWebDriver/README.md

-## Primer proyecto
+## First project

-1. Abrir VSC y en la paleta de comandos escribir Java > Seleccionar la opción Gradle: Create a Gradle Java Project > Seleccionar  la carpeta de tu preferencia donde se creará el proyecto> Selecionar Groovy > Dar un nombre al proyecto > Enter.
+1. Open VSC and in the command palette type Java > Select Gradle: Create a Gradle Java Project > Select the folder of your choice where the project will be created > Select Groovy > Name the project > Enter.

 ![](./design/image8.png)